FAQ - Other Services

 • who has been convicted of an offense involving controlled substances, or has been sentenced to a drug diversion program in any state other than Oregon, or has been convicted more than once of a drug related offense, or sentenced to a drug diversion program in the State of Oregon.

 • who has not met the conditions of application.

 You are also ineligible for a concealed handgun license if you are not a US citizen, unless you are a legal resident alien who can show documentation of continuous residency in the country for at least six months, and have declared in writing to the United States Citizenship and Immigration Services the intent to acquire citizenship.
 You must be able to provide proof of the written declaration.

-A. Contact your local gun dealer and let them know you are interested in obtaining a handgun safety course for a concealed handgun license.
+A. Visit the Oregon Sheriffs' Association website to take the Concealed Handgun License Course at oregonsheriffs.org or contact your local gun dealer and let them know you are interested in obtaining a handgun safety course for a concealed handgun license.